 Notes: The graphs show the effects of varying subsidy amounts and duration, keeping fixed the pace at which the subsidy phases out and no lockdown.
 Average welfare change reports the population-weighted average of individual consumption equivalents.
 Policy support refers to the percent of the initial population that benefits from the mitigation policy.
 Output refers to output from t = 1 (March 27, 2020) to t = 52 (March 24, 2022), compared with the analogous 52-period output in the steady state, indexed at 100.
+Average hours worked refers to hours from t = 1 (March 27, 2020) to t = 52 (March 24, 2022), compared with the analogous 52-period average hours with no public mitigation, indexed at 100, for low- and high-wage individuals (i.e., individuals with below and above the median wage, respectively).

-Interestingly, the effects of the subsidy amount on output are nonmonotonic (panel d).
-In particular, for moderate subsidy amounts, the mitigation policy actually increases output relative to the case with no mitigation.
+relative to the case with no public mitigation.
 This is due to two opposing effects.
 The first is the direct effect of the subsidy reducing labor supply, holding fixed the severity of the pandemic.
 Moderate subsidies (less than \$500 per week) induce only the very low-wage workers to reduce their hours, leading to a small decline in output.
+The direct effect can be seen in panel (f), where larger subsidies induce larger reductions in hours of low-wage workers, relative to no public mitigation.
 The second is the indirect effect of the subsidy attenuating the pandemic, thereby leading to increased labor supply.
-Specifically, because the labor from low-wage workers is almost exclusively "outside," most of the reduction in hours contribute to mitigating the virus, making it safer to engage in more economic activities.
-Moreover, taxes used to fund the subsidy also contribute to mitigating the virus, allowing additional economic activity.
-At moderate subsidy amounts, the indirect effect can dominate the direct effect, leading to an increase in output relative to the no-mitigation scenario.
+Specifically, because the labor from low-wage workers is almost exclusively "outside," most of the reduction in hours due to the direct effect meaningfully contributes to mitigating the virus, making it safer to engage in more economic activities.
+This indirect effect is most evident among high-wage workers, as can be seen in panel (f), which demonstrates that larger subsidies induce more hours of high-wage workers, relative to no public mitigation.
+At moderate subsidy amounts, the indirect effect dominates the direct effect, leading to an increase in output relative to the no-public-mitigation scenario.

 Mitigation policies have often been portrayed in the context of a tradeoff between output and health.
-Figure 7 illustrates the relation between two-year output and lives saved: The solid line depicts the best mix of policies that maximize output for each level of lives saved during the pandemic and the dashed line is the analogous line that does so with only lockdowns.
+Figure 6 illustrates the relation between two-year output and lives saved: The solid line depicts the best mix of policies that maximize output for each level of lives saved during the pandemic and the dashed line is the analogous line that does so with only lockdowns.
 We can see that, when exclusively relying on lockdowns to save lives, there is indeed a tradeoff between output and lives saved: A better health outcome is associated with lower output.
-However, we can also see that there are many policy configurations that simultaneously increase output and save more lives, relative to no mitigation.
-In fact, Figure 7 shows that COVID-19 deaths can be reduced by as much as 50 percent without any further reduction in output, relative to no mitigation.
-As reference points, I include the constrained optimum, which maximizes welfare conditional on full support; the output maximizing configuration; and the configuration that most closely resembles US mitigation policy as described in Section 3.2.
-The policy parameters of the optimal and output maximizing configurations are summarized in Table 5 (top panel).
+However, we can also see that there are many policy configurations that simultaneously increase output and save more lives, relative to no public mitigation.
+In fact, Figure 6 shows that COVID-19 deaths can be reduced by as much as 45 percent without any further reduction in output, relative to no public mitigation.
+As reference points, I include the best Pareto-improving policy, which maximizes welfare conditional on full support; the outputmaximizing configuration; and the configuration that most closely resembles US mitigation policy as described in Section 3.2.
+The policy parameters of the best Pareto-improving and output-maximizing configurations are summarized in Table 5 (top panel).

-Relative to no mitigation, Table 5 shows that a subsidy of \$1050 per week for 7 months can lead to a substantial reduction in deaths without steeply reducing output.
-In addition, a subsidy of \$350 per week for 13 months can simultaneously increase output and save lives.
-Neither the constrained optimal nor the output maximizing policy features a lockdown.
-The middle panel of Table 5 shows the welfare consequences of the mitigation policies across the
+Relative to no public mitigation, Table 5 shows that a subsidy of \$700 per week for 10 months can lead to a substantial reduction in deaths and increased output.
+In addition, a slightly smaller subsidy of \$500 per week for 10 months increases output even further (but saves fewer lives).
+Neither the best Pareto-improving nor the output-maximizing policy